Gunma’s enchanting onsen getaway – long a fan favorite for hot spring lovers in Japan – gains popularity among the foreign community in Japan

 The Onsen Festival (Aug.
 1-3) celebrates hot spring culture features a ceremony to welcome a local goddess, a children’s jazz dance performance, and a Japanese taiko (drum) concert.

-Fall: Time for the colored leaves.
+Autumn: Time for the colored leaves.
 At about 1,350 meters the lava-covered mountains often reveal alpine plants such as iwakagami and azalea.
 From the windows of the train on the Agatsuma Line, a continuous gradation of colored leaves reveals the ongoing seasonal shift.

 Winter: Enjoy skiing and snowboarding at the Kusatsu International Ski Resort.
 Off the ski hill, try snowshoeing or cross-country skiing into the woods where it is remarkably warm.
 While waiting for the morning train, icy water vapor hangs in the air like diamond-dust.